m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 A home modem has a packet buffer.
 Your ISP is upstream of that buffer, and the access link is draining that buffer at a certain rate.

 TCP senders in the home will send until they see lost packets.
-If the buffer is large, the senders won’t actually see those lost packets until this buffer has already filled up.
+If the buffer is large, the senders won't actually see those lost packets until this buffer has already filled up.

 The senders continue to send at increasingly faster rates until they see a loss.
 As a result, packets arriving at this buffer see increasing delays, while senders continue to send at faster and faster rates.